HackerYou/HYFallBootcamp2014/1-HTML-CSS/week2/day2/1-lists.md

 	}

 We can now go ahead and style it as we wish.
-Lets make it look like this:
+Let's make it look like this:

 ![](http://f.cl.ly/items/2Z0E1Y3l403L410l251G/Screen%20Shot%202012-10-14%20at%209.55.39%20PM.png)